 The Legacy Grant programs were established following voter approval of a State Constitutional Amendment in 2008.
 The Clean Water, Land and Legacy Amendment increased the state sales tax by three-eighths (3/8) of one (1%) percent beginning on July 1, 2009, continuing until 2034.
 The additional sales tax revenue is distributed into four Legacy funds: 33 percent to the clean water fund; 33 percent to the outdoor heritage fund; 19.75 percent to the arts and cultural heritage fund; and 14.25 percent to the parks and trails fund.

 The Phase I project concentrates on safe and sustainable trails and designing and constructing a new park entry, access with more and organized parking.
 The only entry into the park and the park’s trail system suffers from a lack of organization and clarity.
 The trail system is the only way visitors are provided access throughout the park and directly influences how the park is experienced.
 Trail erosion and rogue trails are a definite problem at the park.
 Sustainable, safe, maintainable trails are a priority goals for the project.
 The approved Master Plan is providing the guidance for the planned improvements.
 Please see the representative figures from the Master Plan at the upper right: 3.7, Trails-Circulation & Access Plan; 3.4, East Overlook Improvement Area Plan; 3.2, Park Entry Improvement Area Plan; and, 3.16 Park Entry Trails.

 Planning & Design

-The budget estimate for the Phase I Improvements to He Mn Can - Barn Bluff Regional Park is approximately $1.7 million.
-The funding sources include the state Legacy Park grant, $361,500 of City funding and funding donated from the Evelyn Sweasy Charitable Trust Foundation, and a donation by the Prairie Island Nuclear Generating Plant.
+The budget for the Phase I Improvements to He Mni Can - Barn Bluff Regional Park is approximately $1.8 million.
+The funding sources include the state Legacy Park grant, $361,500 of City funding, funding donated from the Evelyn Sweasy Charitable Trust Foundation, and a donation by the Prairie Island Nuclear Generating Plant.